 Maude Royden was a strong supporter of the No-Conscription Fellowship.
 The group received support from public figures such as Bertrand Russell, Philip Snowden, Bruce Glasier, Robert Smillie, C. H. Norman, William Mellor, Arthur Ponsonby, Guy Aldred, Alfred Salter, Duncan Grant, Wilfred Wellock, Maude Royden, Max Plowman and Rev. John Clifford.
 Other members included Cyril Joad, Alfred Mason, Winnie Mason, Alice Wheeldon, William Wheeldon, John S. Clarke, Arthur McManus, Hettie Wheeldon, Storm Jameson, Duncan Grant, Max Plowman and Rev. John Clifford.

-After the outbreak of the First World War, Royden found herself in conflict with many in the NUWSS, which under the leadership of Millicent Fawcett, had support the war effort.
+After the outbreak of the war Royden found herself in conflict with many in the NUWSS, which under the leadership of Millicent Fawcett, had support the war effort.
 At the end of 1914 she became the secretary of the Fellowship of Reconciliation.
-In February 1915 she resigned as editor of Common Cause and gave up her place on the NUWSS executive council.
+In February 1915 she resigned as editor of The Common Cause and gave up her place on the NUWSS executive council.
 She now joined the Women's International League for Peace and Freedom.